Skip to main content

 Here you can see the prominence of various user paths starting from the matched event.
 In the screenshot above, one path is selected and can be viewed as a funnel in the panel on the right.

-We can compare user paths with low and high number of returned search results by setting a condition in the Tag Map to be search_results dimension on search_results_page event again and then setting groups A and B to be 8 and 12 search results, respectively, in the display options above the Barcode plot:
+We can compare user paths with low and high number of returned search results by coloring by "Compare" in the View options.
+Set the compare dimension to be search_results dimension on search_results_page event again, and then set groups A and B to be 8 and 12 search results, respectively.

 As you can see the plot is mostly grey with some events being blue and some - red, if there are significant differences in reaching that event.
-In the screenshot above, we have selected the big blue node and can see in the right panel that it corresponds to more users starting to watch a movie from a movie_page in group A (8 search results) than in group B (12 results): 64.2% vs. 14.8%.
+In the screenshot below, we have selected the big blue node and can see in the right panel that it corresponds to more users starting to watch a movie from a movie_page in group A (8 search results) than in group B (12 results): 62.5% vs. 16%, a difference of -46.5%.

 Finally, let’s compute the distribution of durations between search_result_page and watch_start events: